afsalthaj/golem-timeline/README.md

 ```

 Please note that timeline-processor-stub project isn't listed in `Makefile.toml` due to: https://github.com/golemcloud/wasm-rpc/issues/40
-This implies, if you are making changes to timeline-processor related wit files, you will run into various issues.
+This implies, **only if you are making changes to timeline-processor related wit file**s, you will run into various issues.
 One hack you could do is,
 after making changes the timeline=processor/wit file, generate the stub again using

 ```sh